 “As a rider, I know how the pictograms should appear, the correct proportions, the connection and the movement.
 I’m really happy to have done this and I’m proud that my designs were chosen,” Fredricson said.

 Fredricson started out in Eventing, winning two gold medals as a junior at the 1989 European Championships and finishing 14th in the 1992 Olympics.
 Since 2000, he has focused on jumping, and in 2004 he made his Olympic début in Athens where he finished fourth in the individual competition and played an essential role in securing the Swedish team’s silver medal.

-Princess Haya said the submissions for the online design competition were overwhelming, and demonstrated perfectly just how wide the interest and participation in equestrian sport is currently.
+Princess Haya said the submissions for the online design competition were overwhelming, and demonstrated perfectly just how wide the interest and participation in equestrian sport are currently.

 “We are delighted that the winning design concept that inspired our new pictograms was created by a member of the equestrian community.

 “Peder Fredricson worked closely with us to further develop the fresh, new discipline icons which will now become an integral part of our identity, and which we hope will help our ever-increasing international audience to recognise each of our seven disciplines instantly,” she said.